Psychology Student Conference

 An Interpretative Phenomenological Analysis of Psychological Resilience in Professional Dancers - Manisha Aggarwal

-Background: Previous research has found psychological resilience to be an important factor in athletes to become successful (Galli & Vealey, 2008).
+Background: Psychological resilience is an important factor in athletes to become successful (Galli & Vealey, 2008).
 After facing adversities such as rejection, injury and other demands the ability to persist and bounce back is apparent (Fletcher & Stark, 2012).
 Professional dancers face similar issues as well as body image and social comparisons (Stark & Newton 2014; Mennesson, 2009).
-However, there is limited findings on the impact these adversities have on a professional dancer’s resilience.
+However, there is limited findings on the exploration of adversities and resilience in professional dancers.

-Methods: One-to-one semi-structured interviews were conducted using an interview schedule to explore experiences and resilient qualities.
-Interpretative Phenomenological Analysis (IPA) was used to explore the resilient qualities and make sense of the participant’s experience through an idiographic approach (Smith et al., 2009).
+Methods: One-to-one semi-structured interviews were conducted to explore personal experiences and the development of resilience.
+Interpretative Phenomenological Analysis (IPA) was used to make sense of the participants’ experiences through an idiographic approach (Smith et al., 2009).

-Results: It was found that the major superordinate themes across transcripts were mental toughness, passion, personal mastery and coping strategies.
-These superordinate codes were consistent throughout participants, but also meant something different to each individual.
+Results: Findings identified mental toughness, passion, coping strategies and personal mastery as key resilient qualities.
+This was consistent within participants, but also meant something different to each individual.

-Conclusions: To conclude, psychological resilience is seen to be important for professional dancers as it’s a key aspect to bounce back in an industry that is highly competitive.
+Conclusions: Psychological resilience is seen to be important for professional dancers, as it’s a key aspect to bounce back in an industry that is highly competitive.
+Awareness and support are needed to aid dancers in a sport that has athletic and aesthetic expectations.

 The psychological effects of COVID-19; examining social isolation within the student population - Chloe Case